-Egyptian courts, including military courts and terrorism circuits of criminal courts, handed down death sentences after unfair mass trials.
-Higher courts upheld the verdicts on appeal.
-Executions were carried out.
+The courts, including terrorism-circuits of criminal courts and emergency courts, handed down death sentences after unfair mass trials.

 Sexual and gender-based discrimination and violence

-The authorities carried out forced evictions in informal settlements and arbitrarily arrested dozens of people for protesting against threatened house demolitions.
+The authorities continued to carry out forced evictions in informal settlements and arbitrarily arrested dozens of people for protesting against demolition of their homes.

 Freedom of religion and belief

-The authorities continued to discriminate against Christians in law and practice.
-Their right to build or repair churches remained restricted by a 2016 law requiring approval from security agencies and other state bodies.
-According to the EIPR, such bodies had granted full legal registration to fewer than 200 churches out of a total of 5,540 applications since 2016, while only 1,412 churches received preliminary, conditional approvals.
+The right to build or repair churches remained restricted by a 2016 law requiring approval from security agencies and other state bodies.
+According to the EIPR, only 45% of applicants had been granted preliminary approval to build or repair churches since the enactment of the law.